toatikbd/JSON-File-Uploader/README.txt

 == Installation ==

-1. Upload the `json-uploader` folder to the `/wp-content/plugins/` directory
+1. Upload the `JSON-File-Uploader` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Navigate to 'Tools' > 'Upload JSON' in the WordPress admin
 4. Configure upload settings and start uploading JSON files